 - H2S is used in petroleum refining to remove impurities, such as sulphur, from crude oil and other petroleum products.

-- It is also used to produce elemental sulphur, which is used in producing fertilisers, detergents, and other chemicals.
+- It is also used to produce elemental sulphur, which produces fertilisers, detergents, and other chemicals.

 - In addition, H2S is used as a catalyst in certain chemical reactions in the petrochemical industry.